Mission: Spreading the JOY of reading to eradicate the School-To- Prison Pipeline.

 Commitment to Excellence

-The Peaches and Sourcream Children’s Foundation Inc. was established in July 2019, out of the childhood pain, turned passion, of our Founder and CEO, Robin Muldor- Engram.
-Mrs. Muldor-Engram spent most of her formative years in foster care , living , learning and playing in underserved communities.
-Her desire is for the organization to remain committed to improving life chances for all children to have equitable childhoods and learning experiences.
-It is the goal of the organization to strive to reach children labeled as unable to learn to read.
-The Peaches and Sourcream Children’s Foundation’s first step is its philanthropic efforts of raising enough funds to reduce barriers to learning.
-These funds are used to provide school supplies, uniforms, new to gently used clothing, food, and toys.
-Next, and most important, the Peaches and Sourcream Children’s Foundation uses a hands-on approach to affect change, going into schools and other child-centered establishments meeting students where they are, and bringing them to the realm of excellence through our literacy and intervention activities.
+The Peaches and Sourcream Children’s Foundation’s first step is its philanthropic efforts to raise adequate support to provide programming activities designed to reduce barriers to learning.
+These funds enable us to buy school supplies, uniforms, new to gently-used clothing, food, and toys for the children who participate in our programs.
+Next, and most importantly, the Peaches and Sourcream Children’s Foundation uses a hands-on approach to effect change going into schools and other child-centered establishments, meeting students where they are, and bringing them to the realm of excellence through our literacy and intervention activities.

-At the intersection of social services and social justice, the mission of Peaches and Sourcream, Inc. is to promote quality childhood experiences that will positively transform the lives of children inside and outside every classroom.
-We focus on two goals: closing the literacy gaps that are fueling the School-To- Prison pipelines, and closing the Invisible gaps for students in foster care.
+At the intersection of social services and social justice, we focus on two goals: closing the literacy gaps that are fueling the School-To- Prison pipelines, and closing the Invisible gaps for students in foster care.
 We are champions of children and literacy!
 We specialize in creating wonderful 45-60-minute student- tailored reading experience in small literacy groups—using common core standards.

-We teach fundamental literacy skills to children struggling with reading in non-traditional, fun-filled ways designed to promote the JOY of reading, build vocabulary through storytelling , and through interactive reading and play.
+We teach fundamental literacy skills to children struggling with reading in non-traditional, fun-filled ways designed to spread the JOY of reading, build vocabulary through storytelling , and through interactive reading and play.

 We are literacy interventionists and we will: